 KURA HUMAN FACTORS is not a ‘one size fits all’ organisation.
-We believe very much in tailored solutions for the individual and company with one thing in common – We break down silo’s and share knowledge about well-being, human performance and the overwhelming benefits to organisations raising knowledge across all industries.
+We believe very much in tailored solutions for both individuals and companies with one thing in common – we break down silo’s and share knowledge about well-being, human performance and the overwhelming benefits to organisations across all industries.

-The Kura team offers an impressive wealth of experience from across the aviation training and airline industry.
+The Kura team offers an impressive wealth of experience from across the aviation training, airline, construction and insurance industries.

 Meet the team!